 Panchakarma as an alopecia treatment

 Panchakarma essentially means five (pancha) remedial measures (karma) in which body is cleansed from an ayurvedic perspective.
-Panchakarma cleanse is usually seen as a supplement to the rest of the therapy for alopecia.
-Our team in our Melbourne office can help you.
+Panchakarma cleanse is usually seen as complementary to the rest of the therapy for alopecia.

-Specific areas of panchakarma suggested are Nasya, Ksheera vasthi (medicated enema particularly for severe pitha imbalance) and shirodhara (ayurvedic head massage) for balancing hormone and stress level.
+Specific areas of panchakarma suggested are Nasya, Ksheera vasthi (medicated enema particularly for severe pitha imbalance) and shirodhara (ayurvedic head massage).

 Ksheeravasthi is a type of vasthi therapy with milk.
 This is helpful in reducing pitha dosha.
 Vasthi is a soothing treatment for vata dosha and it also promotes bone tissue formation.